freedomofpress/securedrop-builder/README.md

 ```

-### 3. Sync the localwheels directory back to the s3 bucket. (if only any update of wheels)
+### 2. Commit changes to the localwheels directory (if only any update of wheels)

 This has to be manual step for security reasons.
 In future all of these wheel
 building steps should be done by a different system, not with the devloper's
 laptop.

 ```
-cd localwheels/
+git add localwheels/
-aws s3 sync . s3://dev-bin.ops.securedrop.org/localwheels/
+git commit
 ```

-### 4. Update the index files for the bucket (required for Debian builds)
+### 3. Update the index files for the bucket (required for Debian builds)

 If there is any completely new Python package (source/wheel), then only we will have to update our index.